top of page

 4. Bamboo fights global warming

 One of bamboo’s most amazing characteristics is its ability to fight climate change.
 Bamboo is said to release over 30% more oxygen into the atmosphere and absorbs more carbon dioxide than hardwood trees.
-In fact, one study has said that on an average, one hectare of bamboo stand absorbs about 17 tonnes of carbon per year.
+In fact, research has demonstrated that bamboo can sequester 160 tonnes of carbon dioxide/hectare pa and generate 35% more oxygen than an equivalent stand of trees.
 By planting bamboo, we can help restore land degraded by deforestation too.
-Therefore, the plant offers an outstanding opportunity to replace non-sustainable technologies.
-Bamboo’s unique properties also mean that it’s a real low carbon alternative to plastic.
+Therefore, the plant offers an outstanding opportunity to replace non-sustainable materials.
 We told you it was remarkable!

 5. Bamboo fights poverty

 Bamboo is an extraordinary renewable resource that has a unique potential in fighting poverty and making economic development sustainable.
-Its fast-growing abilities make it an economical source of material.
 If managed correctly, bamboo functions as an abundant and rapidly replenished natural resource.
-As a consequence, it can drastically cut our need to deforest, help save the environment and provide employment opportunities and ecosystem services.
+As a consequence, it can cut our need to deforest, fight climate change, as well as provide sustainable employment opportunities and ecosystem services.

 ...